japila-books/spark-sql-internals/docs/expressions/Attribute.md

 When requested for <<expressions/Expression.md#references, references>>, `Attribute` gives the reference to itself only.

 [[toAttribute]]
-As a <<spark-sql-Expression-NamedExpression.adoc#, NamedExpression>>, `Attribute` gives the reference to itself only when requested for <<spark-sql-Expression-NamedExpression.adoc#toAttribute, toAttribute>>.
+As a <<spark-sql-Expression-NamedExpression.md#, NamedExpression>>, `Attribute` gives the reference to itself only when requested for <<spark-sql-Expression-NamedExpression.md#toAttribute, toAttribute>>.

 [[extensions]]
 .Attributes (Direct Implementations)